NolanHughes/drumverb/NOTES.md

 1. Cart
-	-Have this post to api (Maybe add users so the functionality is better, but not necessary) -Make alerts when products are added to cart
-	-Dont have multiple instances of same product.
-Set quantities and render a number besides if added multiple times.
+	-Have this post to api (Add users so the functionality works)(ignore this) -Make alerts when products are added to cart (style phase) -Dont have multiple instances of same product.
+Set it so in same session you can't add same product twice.
+Create an “error” or real error message saying you can't do that and disallow users from actually adding it again.

-2. Implement categories/tags/more properties on rails side so querying, filtering, and sorting can be implemented like the real website.
+2. Implement categories/brand/model/condition/year/made in/finish/ on rails side so querying, filtering, and sorting can be implemented like the real website.
 	-Have sidebar and dropdowns for filtering/sorting

+3. Implement real image upload

-3. Get search button to work better in SearchedProducts after adjusting for categories, tags, etc.
+4. Get search button to work better in SearchedProducts after adjusting for categories, brand, model, etc.

-4. Finish styling it just like reverb
+5. Finish styling it just like reverb